singh-man/books/crackingTheCoding/17_hard.md

 We can make this faster by using a min-heap.
 First, put each of the heads in a min-heap.
 Remove the minimum.
 Look up the list that this minimum came from and add back the new head.
 Repeat.

-To get the list that the minimum element came from, we'll need to use a HeapNode  class that stores both the locationWithinlist (the index) and the listId.
+To get the list that the minimum element came from, we'll need to use a HeapNode  class that stores both the locationWithinList (the index) and the listId.
 This way, when we remove the minimum, we can jump back to the correct list and add its new head to the heap.

 ```java
 1 	Range shortestSupersequence(int[]  array,  int[]   elements) {